ArmanMoussavi1/deep_cgmd_tutorial/README.md

+---
 ## Side note for Northwestern University Quest users
 Load this module which includes LAMMPS with the DeepMD package pre-installed.
 The LAMMPS version is 29 Sep 2021 - Update 3.

 ```bash
 module load deepmd-kit/2.1.1
 ```

+---
+## Deep Water
+This example utilizes DeePMD to coarse grain (CG) the 2005 edition of the TIP4P water model into a single particle centered at the oxygen site.
+In data preparation, the TIP4P trajectory is coarsen by summing the forces on each molecule and prescribing the new force to the CG particle.